 Friends who have children already will tell you that other parents are an invaluable source of advice in the first months of parenting.
-From feeding and sleep advice (the big stuff!) to tips about the best baby kit, insights from more experienced mums and dads can help enormously.
+From help with feeding and advice on sleep methods like the Ferber method (the big stuff!) to tips about the best baby kit, insights from more experienced mums and dads can help enormously.
 To get these helpful tips from parents can really boost a new mums self-esteem, knowing that they are all in this together to help each other through is a comforting feeling, if you want to learn more about a different type of feeding practice check out the dream feeding faq at best for mums, to see how you can combine two things together to help you on your new journey.

 You may find, though, that parents who don’t have arthritis may not understand fully your particular needs, despite their best efforts to try.
 That’s where the lovely mums of Arthur’s Social can help.
 For this article we put a shout-out on the Arthur’s Social group forum, on Facebook, asking for tips for new mums, and were overwhelmed with the support that came back.

 Here are 30 gems of advice from the Arthur’s Social mums, to get you going.
 We would also invite you to join Arthur’s Social yourself, if you’re not already a member, to ask for specific tips around your particular area of need.
 The group will always do it’s best to help, and you can guarantee that these parents know what it’s like to experience not just parenthood, but parenthood with arthritis.

 1. “Make sure you rest lots in the first few months.
 It doesn’t matter how untidy your house is, don’t spend time cleaning, spend it resting.”

 2. “Not just related to people with arthritis, but one of the best things we did was batch-cook loads of healthy meals and freeze them, so when the baby arrived, we were eating healthily but not having to worry about cooking.
 It made a huge difference, especially after having an emergency C-section.”